 s.
 Trucked/Hauled Wastes

-Any trucked or hauled pollutants or wastewater, unless discharged to the WWTP in accordance with all provisions and restrictions set forth by the Manager, including restrictions on time and place of discharge.
+Any trucked or hauled pollutants or wastewater, unless discharged to the WWTP in accordance with all provisions and restrictions set forth by the Director, including restrictions on time and place of discharge.

 u.
 Ethidium Bromide